 I chose to wait out the heaviest rain (and charge my GoPro) in a cute cafe 13 km north of Hopewell.
 At Cinnamon Soul, I was greeted with cheery decor and a long list of specialty lattes.
 Regretting the clam chowder, I ogled at the fancy looking cafe food – sandwiches, soups, salads – being served to the patrons around me, and ordered myself a hazelnut-cinnamon latte.
 It was delicious, and the perfect contrast to the dreary weather outside.

-Meandering around the Hopewell Rocks
+Day 2 Afternoon: Walking around Hopewell Rocks

 When the rain had stopped and my GoPro was nearly charged, I drove back to Hopewell.
 I arrived an hour before low tide, leaving ample time to the explore the famous rocks I’d been so keen to see.